bridgetbaksa/VisionML/README.md

 # VisionML 🧐

-VisionML is an Image Classifier App for iOS that uses Apple's new CoreML 3 framework.
+VisionML is an Image Recognition App for iOS that uses Apple's new CoreML 3 framework.
 The app utilizes InceptionV3, a machine learning model that classifies images and gives a percentage of accuracy.
 Simply take a picture and the machine learning model will tell you what the image contains!

 ![](VisionML.gif)